-Cloud Storage's pricing model contrasts sharply with that of traditional data-center storage.
+The Cloud Storage pricing model contrasts sharply with that of traditional data-center storage.
 In a data center, you have to purchase your NAS or SAN storage hardware up front.
-In contrast, Google Cloud Storage charges by usage.
+In contrast, Cloud Storage charges by usage.
 You are billed for the amount of data you store per month, the amount of network egress, the amount of data transfer between multi-regional or regional locations, and the number of API requests you make.
 You don't have to worry about maintenance contracts or the costs associated with potential hardware failures that come with purchasing your own hardware.

-For more information about Cloud Storage pricing, see Cloud Storage Pricing.
+For more information about Cloud Storage pricing, see Cloud Storage pricing.